VeryLittleGravitas/CredibilityProblem/README.md

 We helped found California's first digital service, the [California Child Welfare Digital Service](https://cwds.ca.gov/).

-We transform digital delivery for governments and organizations.
+We transform digital delivery.

 We have expertise in:

 * Leadership
 * Strategy
 * Transformation
+* Procurement
 * Design

 ## Digital transformation with the State of California